The Best Telescope of 2019 – Top 7

 How was my experience?

-For higher magnification, the 10mm Plossl provides a powerful 65x zoom along with a 52° apparent field of view, and as a result, studying Saturn’s ring became extremely easy.
+For higher magnification, the 10mm Plossl provides a powerful 65x zoom along with a 52° apparent view, and as a result, studying Saturn’s ring became extremely easy.

 As far as my user experience went with the Orion 09007 SpaceProbe 130ST Equatorial Reflector Telescope, it ticked a lot of my boxes but failed in some, which I believe is pretty negligible.
 You can always replace the mount with a sturdier one, and the assembly will get simpler once you get the hang of it.

-It is one of the best telescopes under 500 dollars and I give it two thumbs up!
+It is one of the greatest reflector telescopes under 500 dollars and I give it two thumbs up!

 This is one scope that honestly took me by surprise.